MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	To do this, you must first switch back to **LON-CL2**.

-12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the browser; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).
+12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins.
+If you were able to earlier save your custom theme, then verify that Laura's **LA** initials appear in the upper-right corner of the browser.
+In this case, Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme that you created.
+However, if you weren't able to save your custom theme, then you were instructed to update the Default theme to display the sign-in user's name.
+If you were unable to save your custom them, then the Default theme should apply, and you should see Laura's name. <br/>

 	In your browser, verify you're on the **Home | Microsoft 365** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the navigation pane on the left because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license. <br/>

 	Select the **Refresh** icon that appears to the left of the address bar at the top of your browser. <br/>